NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 ##### 10.1 State-based testing

-What is state-based testing?
+1) What is state-based testing?

 It focus on the state changes of an object or a system.

+2) How to do the state-based testing when there is substatntial amount of data in the database?

+The approach is incrementally state-basted testing which is we insertone row to the database and then to verify that if there is only one row insert into it.

+Before insert: 100 rows

+Afater insert: 101 row.

 ##### 10.2 Interaction-based testing